I’ve just finished reading a very good summary of the core reasons why we choke. The article is a nice clean summary and is worth a read.

 Choking in Golf

-Many years later I found myself in a senior corporate role and entertaining clients was a key part of the role.
-As a result, I was often getting invites to play golf.
-The big issue was that I’d never played golf and I had no real idea about how to do it.
+I was often getting invites to play golf.
+The big issue was, that I’d never played golf and I had no real idea about how.

 So I leaned on a friend of mine who was a golfing fanatic and he gave me some lessons.
 I practised very hard to become semi-competent at playing golf.
 My key objective was to be able to step out on a championship course and not hopelessly embarrass myself.

-Eventually, I had enough confidence in my game to actually go out and play in an organised tournament, an amateur one.
+Eventually, I had enough confidence in my game to go out and play in an amateur, organised tournament.
 What followed was one of the worst games of golf that I’ve ever played and I was mystified at how I could mess things up so much!
 I seemed to hit the grass more than the ball most of the time.
 Or sometimes the top of it, sending the ball skidding across the grass a few yards.
 Thankfully I was paired with some sympathetic players who were already aware of my nervousness.

 He recommended that rather than thinking through each of the individual shots when I went to play them.
 I should just hum a tune or recite a book in my mind.
 Yes, look at the shot, line up the shot, look at the ball and just check that everything is all right, but don’t over-think the actual shot.
 Just let it happen!